14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/champagne-toast-original-candle?variant=42443980472401)
     Availability: Available
     Price: $64.95 USD
-- [Mint Eucalyptus Original Candle](https://affinatiliving.com/products/mint-eucalyptus-original-candle): Mint Eucalyptus Original Candle – 10 oz Refresh your space with the crisp, invigorating scent of our Mint Eucalyptus Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance combines cooling mint leaves with soothing eucalyptus and subtle herbal notes, creating a revitalizing and calming atmosphere.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for bringing a fresh, spa-like ambiance to any room.
-Burn Time – 60–70 Hours
+- [Mint Eucalyptus Original Candle](https://affinatiliving.com/products/mint-eucalyptus-original-candle): Mint Eucalyptus Original Candle – 10 oz Mint Eucalyptus is crisp, clean, and revitalizing.
+Cool mint blends with eucalyptus for a refreshing, spa-like scent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: MintMiddle Notes: EucalyptusBase Notes: Soft Woods Perfect for clearing the air and resetting your space.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:12Z
+  Updated: 2025-12-16T13:03:42Z
   Vendor: Affinati
   Product Type:
   Availability: Available